Travel guide

 Can I share data via hotspot?

-Yes, PuraSim plans allow you to share the connection via hotspot at no extra cost.
-It's ideal if you're traveling with your partner or need to connect your laptop to work from a São Paulo café.
+Yes, PuraSim plans allow you to share your connection via hotspot at no additional cost.
+This is ideal if you're traveling with your partner or need to connect your laptop to work from a café in São Paulo.

-Most phones since 2018 are: iPhone XS and later, mid-to-high-end Samsung Galaxy, Google Pixel, and many Xiaomi.
+Most mobiles from 2018 onwards are: iPhone XS and later, mid-to-high-end Samsung Galaxy, Google Pixel, and many Xiaomi.
 Check in Settings if the "Add eSIM" option appears.
 If you have doubts, 24/7 Spanish support will confirm it for you.

 Will I have coverage in the Amazon?

 In Manaus and other Amazonian cities, yes, with normal urban coverage.
-But deep in the jungle or river, the signal from any operator disappears.
+But deep in the jungle or river, any operator's signal disappears.
 Download offline maps and guides before venturing out and take the opportunity to truly disconnect.

 What happens if I run out of data halfway through my trip?